 The increase or decrease in the watermark value is done in small increments, so several enforcement periods might be required to reach the equilibrium state.
-This state can change at any moment due to variations in the demand experienced by the subport member pipes for best effort TC, for example, as a result of demand increase (when the watermark needs to be lowered) or demand decrease (when the watermark needs to be increased).
+This state can change at any moment due to variations in the demand experienced by the subport member pipes for best effort TC, for example, as a result of demand increase (when the watermark needs to be lowered) or demand decrease (when the watermark needs to be lowered) or demand decrease (when the watermark needs to be increased).

 When demand is low, the watermark is set high to prevent it from impeding the subport member pipes from consuming more bandwidth.
 The highest value for the watermark is picked as the highest rate configured for a subport member pipe.
-Table 43.14 and Table 43.15 illustrates the watermark operation.
+Table 44.14 and Table 44.15 illustrates the watermark operation.